Kaltsoon/react-native-material/material/2-react-native-basics.md

 # React Native basics

-Now that we have set up our development environment we can get into to React Native bascis and get started with the development of our application.
+Now that we have set up our development environment we can get into to React Native basics and get started with the development of our application.

 ## Core components

-In the previous parts we have learned that we can use React to define components as functions which receive props as an argument and returns a tree of React elements.
+In the previous parts, we have learned that we can use React to define components as functions which receive props as an argument and returns a tree of React elements.
 This tree is usually represented with JSX syntax.
-In the browser environment we have used the [ReactDOM](https://reactjs.org/docs/react-dom.html) library to turn these components into a DOM tree that can be rendered by a browser.
+In the browser environment, we have used the [ReactDOM](https://reactjs.org/docs/react-dom.html) library to turn these components into a DOM tree that can be rendered by a browser.
 Here is a concrete example of a very simple component:

 ```javascript
 import React from 'react';